Andy Nicol backs Scott Johnson to be given long-term role

 Johnson joined the Scotland set-up under Andy Robinson as attack coach for last year's summer tour.

-And he was put in charge in December after Robinson resigned following a disappointing autumn Test series.
+after Robinson resigned following a disappointing autumn Test series.

 Ryan only began his role at Murrayfield in January and has since said that he plans to return to work as a TV rugby analyst.